• Skip to primary navigation

 Add watercress or sorrel before pureeing and eat the soup hot or cold.

-You can also substitute butter or sour cream instead of using sweet cream at the end if you plan to serve it hot and garnish with minced herbs.
+You can also substitute butter or sour cream instead of using sweet cream at the end if you plan to serve it hot and garnish it with minced herbs.

 Leave a comment!